Press the Menu button to display the Pause Menu, which contains the Characters, Quests, Map, Community, and System options.

 Controller Settings: Turn the Controller Vibration on or off and set the control to one of three types, A, B, or C. Additionally, the function of each button can be changed using the Button Customization option.

 HUD Settings: Change the settings for the HUD (Heads-up Display).
-The Display Status, 3D Status Display, 3D Status Display (Enemy), Reticle Display, Mini-Map Orientation, Mini-Map Display, Medals Display, Damage Display, and Log Window Display options can be turned on or off.
+The Status Display, 3D Status Display (Ally), 3D Status Display (Enemy), Reticle Display, Lock Mini-Map Direction, Mini-Map Display, Medals Display, and Damage Display options can be turned on or off.
 Additionally, the zoom settings for the mini-map can be set to Far or Normal.

 Other Settings: Change various settings such as Screen Brightness (from 0 to 4), Text Speed (from 0 to 4), Subtitles Display (on/off), Difficulty, Send Player Card (on/off), Receive Player Card (on/off), ArFA-sys (Online Co-op) (on/off), and Voice Chat (on/off).